-Our portfolio of investments will help raise £2.8 million in the 2018/19 financial year to pay for and support wider council services in Torbay.
-By way of example, £2.8 million is enough money annually to finance all of our library services, to maintain all our parks and gardens and to pay for our CCTV system to keep our town centres safer.
+Our portfolio of investments will raise £3.6 million in the 2019/20 financial year to pay for and support wider council services in Torbay.
+This is enough money to finance all of our library services, to maintain all our parks and gardens and to pay for our CCTV system to keep our town centres safer each year.

-Without this income the funding will have to be found elsewhere, which could involve cutting another £2.8 million worth of council services.
+Without this income, the funding will have to be found elsewhere, which could involve cutting another £3.6 million worth of council services.

 Everything we invest in is rigorously assessed before being considered and we seek independent advice to ensure our Investment and Regeneration Fund is being used wisely.

 This strategy runs alongside a comprehensive regeneration programme agreed by Council, which is in the process of being delivered.
 Unlike general investments acquired, regeneration schemes aren’t expected to provide an immediate income, but instead aim to bring forward regeneration in Torbay.